Updated on December 12, 2022

 How to Take Out Contacts Safely (Step-by-Step Instructions)

-Here are 7 steps to make sure you get your contacts out safely:
+Here are 7 steps to make sure you get your contact lenses out safely:

 2. Using the middle finger of your dominant hand, gently pull down your lower eyelid on one eye and look up.

 5. Once removed, put the lens in the palm of your hand.
-Wet it with contact solution and rub it for about 30 seconds to remove any mucus, dirt, and oil.
+Wet it with contact lens solution and rub it for 30 seconds to remove mucus, dirt, and oil.

-6. After it’s clean, place it in your contact lens case and cover it completely with fresh contact solution.
+6. After cleaning, place it in your contact lens case and cover it completely with fresh contact solution.

 7. Repeat each step with your other eye.